 Stars Wars represents the most beloved and closely examined film franchise in the world.
-Since the first installment in the Star Wars franchise hit the big screen in the 1970s, the public has been thoroughly excited about the movies.
+Since the first installment of Star Wars hit the big screen in the 1970s, it’s been hailed as a classic.

-In addition to an ever-increasing number of films, Star Wars has been the source of inspiration for a wide array of other products.
-This includes everything from Stars Wars pinball machines to backpacks to a plethora of items too large in number to mention here.
+The Star Wars franchise has launched tons of memorabilia, from pinball machines to backpacks to a plethora of items too large in number to mention here.

 The primary reason why Star Wars has kept the attention of the public, both in the theatre and with product like pinball machines, is because of the uniqueness of the franchise.
 With that in mind, there are to truly compelling Star Wars facts that many people do not know about.